Skip to Content

 Warning: This article contains some disturbing images, so if you’re easily scared or uncomfortable with spooky content, you might want to skip this one.

+Or you can use fabric to create a mummy version.
+Transforming a tree into a giant mummy is a fantastic way to give your yard a spooky focal point.
 Wrapping the trunk and branches with strips of white fabric or gauze gives the tree an eerie, ancient feel.

 Don’t forget to leave some gaps for glowing eyes peeking out from the wrappings.